TariqAHassan/EasyMoney/_sources/README.txt

 EasyMoney is a set of tools for:

 -  computing inflation
+-  currency conversions
 -  adjusting a given currency for inflation
--  converting from one currency to another
 -  'normalizing' a currency, i.e., adjust for inflation and then convert to a base currency.
 -  doing all of the above without having to memorize currency codes!

-**WARNING: Results may Contain Inaccuracies.
-See Below.**
+**NOTICE: THIS TOOL IS FOR INFORMATION PURPOSES ONLY.**

 --------------